Oceans grocer in Brampton charged after city says it ignored multiple COVID-19 bylaw violation warnings

 While the city refused to release the name and location of the supermarket charged despite several requests, the Brampton Guardian confirmed the store in question was the Oceans Fresh Food Market located at 150 West Dr. following an investigation.

 “We had one large supermarket that was charged for not following governmental regulations surrounding social distancing while operating their essential business,” said wards 7 and 8 Coun.
-Charmaine Williams during a May 13 press conference.
+Charmaine Williams during a press conference on Wednesday.

 “This is the first charge laid against a corporation, and after officers had educated and cautioned store managers against the breaches.
 Look, if you don’t want to pay the fine don’t do the crime,” she added.